xpack-dev-tools/flex-xpack/README-MAINTAINER.md

 ### Check the latest upstream release

-Check the GNU bison [releases](https://ftp.gnu.org/gnu/bison/) and compare the the xPack [Releases](https://github.com/xpack-dev-tools/bison-xpack/releases/).
+Check the GNU flex [releases](https://github.com/westes/flex/releases) and compare the the xPack [Releases](https://github.com/xpack-dev-tools/flex-xpack/releases/).

 ### Increase the version

-Determine the version (like `3.8.2`) and update the `scripts/VERSION` file; the format is `3.8.2-1`.
+Determine the version (like `2.6.4`) and update the `scripts/VERSION` file; the format is `2.6.4-1`.
 The fourth number is the xPack release number of this version.
 A fifth number will be added when publishing the package on the `npm` server.